leticia-aniceto/SAP006-data-lovers/README.md

 With a page only for characters.
 ![prot-alta-chars](https://user-images.githubusercontent.com/79461698/126394230-7b0e818c-d093-436f-a843-99a7d033e568.png)

 GREAT!
-Now, we just need to make some users tests to see how it goes..
+Now, we just need to make some users tests to see how it goes...

 ## USABILITY TESTS